openequella/openequella.github.io/CONTRIBUTING.md

 ## Contributing Code / Pull Requests

-As per standard Apereo projects:  If you wish to contribute to Open EQUELLA itself, you should first subscribe to the Open EQUELLA Google Group as outlined above and discuss your contributions with the other developers.
+As per standard Apereo projects:  If you wish to contribute to openEQUELLA itself, you should first subscribe to the openEQUELLA Google Group as outlined above and discuss your contributions with the other developers.
 You will also need to sign a [Contributor License Agreement](https://www.apereo.org/node/676).

-But after that, as per usual GitHub, please first fork the project and then branch off `master` or a stable branch (see below) to use a 'feature' branch.
+But after that, as per usual GitHub, please first fork the project and then branch off `master` and use a 'feature' branch.

 Please ensure you provide [quality commit messages](https://chris.beams.io/posts/git-commit/), and in the PR please detail what testing you have undertaken.